dechamps/LoudspeakerExplorer/README.md

 To make version control easier, in this repository the Loudspeaker Explorer Jupyter Notebook is stored as a [Jupytext](https://github.com/mwouts/jupytext) Markdown file.
 Jupytext is used to convert the Markdown file to Jupyter Notebook format (`.ipynb`) for publishing on Colab.

 The best way to set up a development environment for Loudspeaker Explorer is to [install](https://jupyter.org/install.html) Jupyter Notebook or JupyterLab as well as [Jupytext](https://jupytext.readthedocs.io/en/latest/install.html).
 Then simply open `Loudspeaker_Explorer.md`.
+For the notebook to actually run, don't forget to install dependencies using `pip install -r requirements.txt`.
 Happy hacking!